COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 Pinball Medic goes through every mechanism during a full refurbishment.

-RESTORED - Restoration usually occurs after a game refurbishment and corrects cosmetic or major details like artwork, cabinet condition, leg replacement or other large or one of a kind detail that maybe damaged, faded or missing.
+RESTORED - Restoration usually occurs after a game refurbishment and corrects cosmetic and major details like artwork, cabinet condition, leg replacement or other large or one of a kind detail that maybe damaged, faded or missing.
 Restoration does not necessarily mean the game is in "mint" condition as some game specific parts can't be made or repaired.
-It just means the game had some major work done on it.
+It just means the game had some major reconstruction work done on it.

 For more information on how Pinball Medic does a game refurbishment or restoration: